lee-lindley/PdfGen/README.md

 *as_pdf3.write* with align=>'center' be aware of this difference.
 If your left and write margins are the same, it will not matter.

+# install.sql

+Called from sqlplus, will deploy everything.
+You should comment out anything you do not want or just use it as a guide.

 # as_pdf3_4.sql

 This copy of the 2012 original release by Anton Scheffer